Frederick Douglass: Family life

+Career

 Abolitionist and preacher

-The couple settled in New Bedford, Massachusetts (an abolitionist center, full of former enslaved people), in 1838, moving to Lynn, Massachusetts, in 1841.
+Frederick Douglass and Anna Murray Douglass settled in New Bedford, Massachusetts (an abolitionist center, full of former enslaved people), in 1838, moving to Lynn, Massachusetts, in 1841.
 After meeting and staying with Nathan and Mary Johnson, they adopted Douglass as their married name.
 Douglass had grown up using his mother's surname of Bailey; after escaping slavery he had changed his surname first to Stanley and then to Johnson.
 In New Bedford, the latter was such a common name that he wanted one that was more distinctive, and asked Nathan Johnson to choose a suitable surname.
 Nathan suggested "Douglass", after having read the poem The Lady of the Lake by Walter Scott, in which two of the principal characters have the surname "Douglas".

 Douglass thought of joining a white Methodist Church, but was disappointed, from the beginning, upon finding that it was segregated.
 Later, he joined the African Methodist Episcopal Zion Church, an independent black denomination first established in New York City, which counted among its members Sojourner Truth and Harriet Tubman.
 He became a licensed preacher in 1839, which helped him to hone his oratorical skills.
 He held various positions, including steward, Sunday-school superintendent, and sexton.
 In 1840, Douglass delivered a speech in Elmira, New York, then a station on the Underground Railroad, in which a black congregation would form years later, becoming the region's largest church by 1940.

 Douglass also joined several organizations in New Bedford and regularly attended abolitionist meetings.
 He subscribed to William Lloyd Garrison's weekly newspaper, The Liberator.
 He later said that "no face and form ever impressed me with such sentiments [of the hatred of slavery] as did those of William Lloyd Garrison."
 So deep was this influence that in his last autobiography, Douglass said "his paper took a place in my heart second only to The Bible."

+Although Garrison's ideas shaped Douglass's early activism, Douglass soon developed his own political views.
+Charles H. T. Lesch has shown that Douglass created a theory, which Lesch calls "natural rights from below", based on the experiences of enslaved people.
+Instead of relying on ideas from European philosophers, Douglass argued that, in order to understand freedom and equality, they must be seen from the perspective of those to whom they had been denied.

+Douglass's activism extended beyond abolition.
+He supported equal rights not only for African Americans but also for women, immigrants and poor people.
+His speeches and writings called for fairness and dignity for everyone which shows his belief in universal human rights, as it is shown in studies like "Frederick Douglass, Supporter of Equal Rights for All People."